OrchardPaul/Smartguard-TechDocs/Project GadjIT/_Documentation/docfx_UserGuide/articles/gadjit/devOptions.md

 The following chart details the process for updating a Smartflow via Excel.

 > [!NOTE]
-> GadjIT and the CMS are both updated automatically as soon as the spreadsheet is imported back into GadjIT
+> GadjIT and the CMS are both updated automatically as soon as the spreadsheet is imported back into GadjIT.
+A backup of the Smartflow is automatically taken by GadjIT just before the Excel spreadsheet is imported.

 `
   ----> indicate activities that occur automatically